 What is a feasibility study?
 Sometimes, school districts consider regionalizing to share services and save money, or de-regionalize to become their own K-12 district.
 In other instances, towns who tuition their students to another district (for example, to a high school) may want to terminate that sending-receiving relationship.
 In all of these cases, a feasibility study is required that analyzes the demographic, financial, racial, and educational impacts on such a reorganization.

 Statistical Forecasting and its team of experts have conducted many feasibility studies exploring reorganization of school districts.
 Regardless of the type of feasibility study, our consultant team reviews volumes of data including community demographics, enrollment projections, racial balance, existing curricula, and the financial impact on each community.
 Based on our findings, we provide an impartial and objective summary of the advantages and disadvantages of the status quo compared to the reorganization.
+Dr. Grip has testified in several administrative law hearings as an expert in school demography discussing the results as summarized in the feasibility studies.

 feasibility study